Ray-Github-2022/assignment_cd/README.md

 2. Discuss three problems that you encountered along the way and how you solved them.

-   First problem: connecting Flask to my calculator.app without receiving errors => resolved.
+   First problem: connecting Flask to my calculator.app without receiving errors =>

    Before resolving the issue, I setup the VPS - Digital Ocean.
 All functions OK After that I resolved the issue with Flask on GitHub Testing, lastly SSH

-3. (optional) Anything of note that you want to share about the process of solving this assignment.
+4. (optional) Anything of note that you want to share about the process of solving this assignment.

    Above mentioned "Flask connecting issue" to be explained a bit more..